 When and where will the tree felling be taking place?

-We hope to avoid the nesting season, but every tree has a wildlife impact assessment before any work is started.
+Autumn and winter is the best time of year for felling as this has the lowest impact of local wildlife.
+We wouldn’t start felling during nesting season for example.
+Every tree has a wildlife impact assessment before any work is started.
 If a bird is building a nest, the felling will be put on hold unless there is an urgent need to remove it.

 Will the works interfere with my visit?